Positive surface group representations in PO(p,q): Introduction

 \subsection{Collar lemmas}

-An important property of holonomies of hyperbolizations is the collar lemma \cite{Keen}, which gives a lower bound on the hyperbolic length of one element $g$ in the fundamental group of a hyperbolic surface in terms of the logarithm of the inverse of the length of any element $h$ whose axis crosses the axis of $g$.
-In particular this implies that only simple curves can be very short in a hyperbolic structure.
-We generalize here the collar lemma to $\T$-positive representations and prove an asymmetric strengthening: we show that the $k$-th Finsler length, which is the logarithm of the product of the first $k$ eigenvalues, of an element $g$ already controls the $k$-th eigenvalue gap of all linked elements $h$.
-We say that two elements $g,h\in\G$ are \emph{linked} if $h_{+},h_{-}\in \dg$ are in different connected components of $\dg\backslash\{g_-,g_+\}$. \begin{thmA} (Theorem \ref{t.collar}) Let $\r:\G\to\PO(p,q)$ be a $\T$--positive Anosov representation and $g,h\in\G$ a linked pair.
+An important property of holonomies of hyperbolizations is the collar lemma \cite{Keen}: any simple curve $g$ admits an embedded collar neighbourhood of width logarithmic in the inverse of the hyperbolic length of $g$.
+In particular this has the algebraic consequence that the length of any curve $h$ crossing $g$ must be at least the logarithm of the inverse of the length of $g$.
+As a result, only simple curves can be very short in a hyperbolic structure.
+We generalize here the algebraic formulation of the collar lemma to $\T$-positive representations and prove an asymmetric strengthening: we show that the $k$-th Finsler length, which is the logarithm of the product of the first $k$ eigenvalues, of an element $g$ already controls the $k$-th eigenvalue gap of all linked elements $h$.
+We say that two elements $g,h\in\G$ are \emph{linked} if the attracting and repelling fixed points $h_{+},h_{-}\in \dg$ of $h$ are in different connected components of $\dg\backslash\{g_-,g_+\}$.
+Given $A\in\PO(p,q)$ we denote by $\lambda_1(A),\ldots,\lambda_{p+q}(A)$ the generalized eigenvalues of a lift of $A$ to ${\rm O}(p,q)$ ordered so that their moduli are non-decreasing, i.e. $|\lambda_i(A)|\geq |\lambda_{i+1}(A)|$. \begin{thmA} (Theorem~\ref{t.collar}) Let $\r:\G\to\PO(p,q)$ be a $\T$-positive Anosov representation and $g,h\in\G$ a linked pair.
 Then for any $k\leq p-1$